-Going forward, we intend to continue to use equity incentive awards pursuant to our Omnibus Plan to link the interests of our named executive officers with those of our stockholders.
+Equity and Equity-Linked Incentives.
+We intend to use equity incentive awards pursuant to our Omnibus Plan to link the interests of our named executive officers with those of our stockholders.
 The Omnibus Plan provides that the administrator may grant or issue stock options and restricted stock or any combination thereof.
 Stock options may be either nonqualified stock options or incentive stock options.
-We expect vesting of these equity incentive awards to be dependent in whole or in part on continued employment in order to encourage the retention of our named executive officers through the vesting period of the awards.
+We expect vesting of these equity incentive awards to be dependent in whole or in part on continued employment, in order to encourage the retention of our named executive officers through the vesting period of the awards.
 In some cases, vesting may also be partially based on the annual appreciation of our common stock.
 In determining the size of inducement and ongoing equity awards to our named executive officers, our Compensation Committee considers a number of internal factors, such as the relative job scope, the value of outstanding equity awards, individual performance history, prior contributions to us, and the size of prior awards, as well as external factors such as the levels of unvested equity awards held by our executive officers in relation to their peers at comparable companies.
 The Compensation Committee also intends to consider the foregoing factors for future awards.

-In February 2014, we granted 50,000 non-qualified stock options to Chris R. Homeister and 55,000 non-qualified stock options to Timothy Clayton pursuant to the Omnibus plan, both of which are subject to time-based vesting over a five-year period.
-Mr. Clayton forfeited this option upon the termination of his employment in August 2014.
-Also in August 2014, we granted 100,000 non-qualified stock options to Kirk Geadelmann pursuant to the Omnibus Plan, which are subject to time-based vesting over a five-year period.
-The equity grants made to our named executive officers in 2014 are set forth in the "Grants of Plan Based Awards in Fiscal Year 2014" table and are discussed in the "Equity Grants" section of this item.
+In January 2015, we granted 150,000 non-qualified stock options to Mr. Homeister pursuant to the Omnibus Plan, which are subject to time-based vesting over a five-year period.
+The equity grants made to our named executive officers in 2015 are set forth in the "Grants of Plan Based Awards in Fiscal Year 2015" table and are discussed in the "Equity Grants" section of this item.